 Does Generation Home have any rules about ground rent?

-We would be guided by a property valuers comments, if they thought the ground rent charge was acceptable then we would tend to agree with them.
+We would be guided by the property valuers comments, if they thought the ground rent charge was acceptable then we would tend to agree with them.

 Will my ground rent increase?

-It is possible for ground rent to increase over time, however, the leaseholder will let you know how much it will increase by.
+It is possible for ground rent to increase over time, however, the freeholder will let you know how much it will increase.
 You can ask this question when you view properties.